Focusing in the Counselling Room

 Focusing is a gentle way of deepening self-awareness.
 It involves pausing and noticing a vague sense of something fuzzy and indistinct.
 This ‘something’ is so slight that it is almost not there.
 It is like the feeling that we are left with on waking from a dream.
 Gene Gendlin, the founder of Focusing calls this the ‘felt-sense’

 Focusing is the name that Gendlin gives to the process of paying attention to the felt sense and describing it.
 As we find words, sounds and movements that resonate, the felt-sense gains substance and becomes more concrete and clear.
-It holds a weath of information, often new understandings and insights emerge.
+It can hold a weath of information.
+Often new understandings and insights emerge.

 When something is experienced as a felt-sense and is not clear enough to be put into words it is implicit and at the edge of our awareness.
-Once it has been described and articulated it is available to us.
-Thus Focusing brings greater awareness of our inner experiencing.
+Once it has been described and articulated it is explicit and available to us.

 An example of working with the Felt-sense

 On this particular occasion I was listening and responding to a client who I will call Aimee.
 At the same time I was sensing 'something in the air', a sort of heaviness.

 I became aware of a slight uneasiness in my chest and acknowledged the feeling inwardly.

 Our conversation continued.
 Every so often I gave some attention to the feeling in my chest, adding to my description of it with a word here and there.

 At one point I put a gentle hand on my chest, by now it was aching a little.
 As I put my hand there to give it some soothing, I felt very sad.

 Aimee stopped talking and also put her hand on her chest.
 We sat together for a while, and then she spoke about her loneliness.